-Yeah, if you look on a broad basis across the industry, it really doesn't matter.
+If you look on a broad-basis across the industry, it really doesn't matter.
 We're pretty agnostic.
-We do have a couple specialty areas like the hatch and gate business that we bought from ATP - from ATP, we can supply hatches and gate switches, which is an incremental add to grain cars, for instance.
-So, frack cars and you know, for sand, and things like that.
-But in general, the average is about the same across the industry, so we're just happy with the pick up.
+We do have a couple of specialty areas like the hatch and gate business that we bought from ATP.
+From ATP, we can supply hatches and gates, which is an incremental add to grain cars for instance.
+So, frac cars for sand and things like that.
+But in general, the average is about the same across the industry.
+So, we're just happy with the pickup.

 Okay.
 That's what I thought; just wanted to confirm.
-And then last one from me, you know, there's talk or announcements around precision railroading efforts, more of the cost of rails, are looking, you know, to undergrow and go through this process.
-Just curious to hear your thoughts on, you know, is this a potential headwind this cycle, is this more of a headwind, if so, on the locomotive side versus the freight car side.
-How are you thinking about these initiatives that Class 1 rails have announced?
+And then, last one for me, there's talk of - or announcements around precision railroading efforts more of the Class 1 rails are looking to undergo and go through this process.
+I'm just curious to hear your thoughts on, is this a potential headwind this cycle, is it more of a headwind, on - if so, on the locomotive side versus the freight car side?
+How are you thinking about these initiatives that the Class 1 rails have announced?